mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/abstractions-and-implementations.typ

 == Abstractions and Implementations

+#quote(block: true, [
+    If you wish to makke an apple pie from scratch, you must first invent the universe.
+  ],
+  attribution: "Carl Sagan",
+)

+We take the above quote as a reflection on how easy it often is to forget the complexities we deal with when developing hardware.
-Most everything in the field of computing an _abstraction_.
+Most everything in the field of computing is an _abstraction_.
 There are multiple _layers_ of abstraction.
-There are contracts/interfaces between those layers, specifying a common _language_ that the layer above speaks, and that the layer below understands.
+There are _contracts/interfaces_ between those layers, specifying a common _language_ that the layer above speaks, and that the layer below understands.
-A programmer describes a program in a defined language.
+_A programmer describes a program in a defined language._
 The language standard defines how parts of the language affect an _abstract machine_.

 Programs are written with _intent_ and are written for _machines_.